Qi'ra: General

 Qi'ra has been positively received by both critics and fans, with many referring to her as a standout, and the most fascinating aspect of Solo: A Star Wars Story.
 Pete Morrison of the Rebels Report called her the best character in the film.
 Stating that Emilia Clarke jumps from genre franchise in Game of Thrones to another in a galaxy far, far away and manages to have the most complex and interesting story arc of any character in the film.
 Futurisms Marguerita Tan wrote that "Qi'ra is a complex character who is not only intelligent and resourceful, but also someone who can look after herself".
 Tan concluded that it wasn't hard to understand why many fans were so keen to see the character in more on-screen adventures.
 Dana Brandt of The Daily Cardinal was critical of the character's arc stating that Qi'ra, and by extension her relationship with Han was underdeveloped.
 Bustle's Casey Cipriani suggests that Qi'ra may or may not have been a Sith and states that a female villain who can use the Force has never been portrayed in a Star Wars film.

 Future

 Many have expressed interest in a follow-up to Qi'ra's story.
-Derrick Clements of the Daily Harold wrote, "she is introduced as a character with depth and mystery to spare.
+Derrick Clements of the Daily Herald wrote, "she is introduced as a character with depth and mystery to spare.
 Most of all, where the film leaves her is tremendously full of possibility".
 Writing for Comic Book Resources, Rita Dorsch proclaimed Qi'ra's turn in Solo to be the most interesting part of the film and went on to state that any follow-up needs to focus on her.
 Bustle's Angelica Floria stated, "the headstrong combatant played by Clarke seems to only have just begun her role in the Star Wars universe".
 She notes that Clarke signed on for multiple films and adds that the ending of Solo makes it clear that future Star Wars projects could continue the story of Qi'ra and Darth Maul's future with the Crimson Dawn.